-&lt;sup>54 John Darwin, The Empire Project: The Rise and Fall of the British World-System, 1830-1970 (Cambridge, 2009), 23-51.
+53 John Darwin, The Empire Project: The Rise and Fall of the British World-System, 1830-1970 (Cambridge, 2009), 23-51.

-Thompson, The Empire Strikes Back?
+54 Thompson, The Empire Strikes Back?

-sometimes attempted to disguise their partisanship.
+Besides religious groups and commercial lobbies, political parties and their affiliates played a role in mobilizing petitions as part of attacks on their opponents, though they sometimes attempted to disguise their partisanship.
 Nominally neutral, but founded to support Disraeli's foreign policy in 1877, the Patriotic League manufactured imperialist outrage in meetings and petitions.
-Rather than petition as local members of the League, supporters often gathered signatures as a collection of private individuals; the group's founder, MP Ellis Ashmead-Bartlett, presented almost half of the petitions, containing nearly a third of the 40,000 signatures, during the 1881 agitation for the retention of Kandahar.
-Between late April and mid-July 1884, Conservative petitioners produced 117 petitions with more than 33,000 signatures demanding an expedition to Sudan to relieve General Charles Gordon.
-Though some petitioners presented their calls as members of party organizations, the overwhelming bulk of signatures came from those thrown open to "inhabitants" of a local area.
-In a sign of the potential scale of petitioning, but also the dependence of signature numbers on the skills of local organizers, a monster petition from residents of Glasgow contributed 15,706, not far from half the total signature count nationally.
+Rather than petition as local members of the league, supporters often gathered signatures as a collection of private individuals; the group's founder, MP Ellis Ashmead-Bartlett, presented almost half of the petitions, containing nearly a third of the forty thousand signatures, during the 1881 agitation for the retention of Kandahar.
+55 Between late April and mid-July 1884, Conservative petitioners produced 117 petitions with more than thirty-three thousand signatures demanding an expedition to Sudan to relieve General Charles Gordon.56 Though some petitioners presented their calls as members of party organizations, the overwhelming bulk of signatures came from petitions thrown open to "inhabitants" of a local area.
+In a sign of the potential scale of petitioning, but also the dependence of signature numbers on the skills of local organizers, a monster petition from residents of Glasgow contributed 15,706 signatures, not far from half the total number of signatures nationally.57

 In many cases, petitioning campaigns agitated for expansion or, as in the case of General Gordon, for action beyond the current borders of the empire.
-In these cases, imperialist causes would be classified, like most foreign policy matters, as "miscellaneous" by the clerks.
-In fact, much of that which interests historians of British imperial culture fell outside the clerks' original "colonies" category, pointing to the ways that international status and formal colonialism blended together in domestic politics and culture.
-Furthermore, these examples emphasise that before imperial annexations or colonial boundaries were formalized and fixed, petitions were highly flexible mechanisms for different groups - religious, economic, and
+In these cases, imperialist causes would be classified by the clerks, like most foreign policy matters, as "miscellaneous."
+In fact, much of what interests historians of British imperial culture fell outside the clerks' original "colonies" category, pointing to the ways that international status and formal colonialism blended together in domestic politics and culture.
+Enrithermore, these examples emphasize that before imperial annexations or colonial boundaries were formalized and fixed, petitions were highly flexible mechanisms for different groups-religious, economic, and political-to debate, contest, and articulate what the policy of the British state should be toward these regions.